 We also examine differences in the share of teachers and non-teachers at different proficiency levels.
-We should note, however, that differences across subgroups in the share of individuals at a certain proficiency level are dependent on the test score distribution and the defined proficiencylevel cutoff (Ho, 2008).
+We should note, however, that differences across subgroups in the share of individuals at a certain proficiency level are dependent on the test score distribution and the defined proficiency-level cutoff (Ho 2008).
 This dependency can be problematic if the shape of the test score distribution differs significantly by subgroup; in that case, the gap between subgroups in the share of individuals below a given cutoff will vary across the test score distribution.
-This concern is less problematic in our context, however, as there appears to be a gap in the share of teachers and non-teachers throughout the lower part of the distribution of skills, as shown in Figures 2 and A.2.
+This concern is less problematic in our context, as there appears to be a gap between the share of teachers and non-teachers throughout the lower part of the distribution of skills, as shown in Figures 2 and A.2.
 Nonetheless, it is important to interpret these results together with those analyzing differences in continuous measures of test scores-as those presented in the first two columns of Table 2.
 As shown in Table 2, teachers are 7.7 and 3.7 percentage points more likely than non-teachers to have a numeracy and literacy score in proficiency level 1 or below ("Low Score").
-Although, again, only the gap in numeracy is statistically significant (at the 10 percent level).
-In contrast, there is no clear gap in the probability of having a score in proficiency level 4 or above ("High Score").
-The coefficients of interest for both numeracy and literacy scores have a negative sign, but are not statistically significant.20 the second is statistically significant), but are also less likely to have a high score (by around 5 percentage points in numeracy and 2 percentage points in literacy).
-In other words, in these OECD countries, the distribution of PIAAC scores is more compressed among teachers than among non-teachers.
+Although, again, only the gap in numeracy is statistically